“I can’t read music.”

 Do you accept students of any level of ability?

 Absolutely.
 Any age, any level.
-We have many years of positive experience working with kids, teens as well as adults.
+We have many years of positive experience working with kids, teens and adults.
+Several of our instructors have been known for teaching other well-known instructors, as well as local and nationally-touring and acclaimed acts.

 At what age can a child begin lessons?

 If you have a very young child who you would like to begin learning an instrument, give us a call.
-We can help you determine if music lessons are right for your child at that point in their life, and we can also help determine a direction they may choose to go if they are going to pursue music with Warren Lessons.
+We can help you determine if music lessons are right for your child at that point in their life, which instrument may be most appropriate at this time, as well as help you to determine a direction you may choose to go if pursuing music lessons with Warren Lessons.

 How do you accept payment?